 Do I have to wear a face covering?

-Yes please unless you have a medical condition which prevents this.
-For children under 11 years we would prefer them to wear a face covering, but it is not mandatory.
+Yes please unless you have a medical condition that prevents this.
+For children under 11 years, we would prefer them to wear a face covering, but it is not mandatory.
 Face covering is not required for children under 2 years of age.

 Can I go into the museum if I just turn up?

 Yes please do.
 We no longer have a pre booking system in place.
 An admission ticket will be issued on entry.

 How do I get a ticket for entry?

 Please just turn up and purchase an admission ticket on arrival.

 In November, December, January we will be open at weekends, with extended times over the Christmas holidays.
 We will be open from December 27th to 31st, so every day from the 27th to January 2nd 2022.